noties/Markwon/library/README.md

 ## Syntax highlight
-This library does not provide ready-to-be-used implementation of syntax highlight, but it can be easily added via `SyntaxHighlight` interface whilst building `SpannableConfiguration`:
+This library does not provide ready-to-be-used implementation of syntax highlight, but it can be added via `SyntaxHighlight` interface whilst building `SpannableConfiguration`:

 ```java
 final SyntaxHighlight syntaxHighlight = new SyntaxHighlight() {